davidrmiller/neural2d/README.md

 and add your new transfer function and its derivative there.
 Next, locate the constructor for class Neuron and add a new else-if clause there, following the examples.

-**How do I map RGB pixels from an image to the input neurons?**
+**How do the color image pixels get converted to floating point for the input layer?**

 That's in the ReadBMP() function in neural2d-core.cpp.
-The default version of ReadBMP() converts each RBG pixel to a single monochrome floating point value in the range 0.0 to 1.0.
+The default version of ReadBMP() converts each RBG pixel to a single floating point value in the range 0.0 to 1.0.

-Alternatively, you can extract just a single color channel, or apply any conversion you want, as long as the result is a vector<> container with enough floating point values in the range 0.0..1.0 for the input neurons.
-See the comments in ReadBMP() for alternate ways to convert the pixel data to floats.
+By default, the RGB color pixels are converted to monochrome and normalized to the range 0.0 to 1.0.
+That can be changed at runtime by setting the colorChannel member of the Net object to R, G, B, or BW prior to calling feedForward().
+E.g., to use only the green color channel of the images, use:

+    myNet.colorChannel = NNet::G;

+The color conversion can also be specified in the topology config file on the line that defines the input layer by setting the "channel" parameter to R, G, B, or BW, e.g.:

+    input size 64x64 channel G

 **Why does the net error rate stay high?
 Why doesn't my net learn?**